Mapping properties of the heat operator on edge manifolds: Mapping properties of the heat kernel on edge manifolds

 We integrate by parts and note that $G$ is infinitely vanishing for $S \to \pm \infty$ by the asymptotic behaviour of the heat kernel.
 Omitting this boundary term we obtain

 After differentiating in the second integral we see that no $\eta^{-1}$ term remains, and this integral can be estimated using the same approach as for $D$ above.
 For the first integral note that

-The edge derivative $\wx \partial_{\wx}f$ is bounded above by $\|f\|_{C_e^1}$; the remaining terms in the integral can be estimated as for $D$ since $G (\eta, S,U,Z,x,y,z)$ is bounded in its entries and in fact infinitely vanishing as $|(S, U, Z)|\to \infty$.
-Thus $|F|\leq C \|f\|_{C_e^1}.$
+The edge derivative $\wx \partial_{\wx}f$ is bounded above by $\|\w\|_{C_e^1}$; the remaining terms in the integral can be estimated as for $D$ since $G (\eta, S,U,Z,x,y,z)$ is bounded in its entries and in fact infinitely vanishing as $|(S, U, Z)|\to \infty$.
+Thus $|F|\leq C \|\w\|_{C_e^1}.$

-Repeating the same argument for $k>1$ edge derivatives we find that the heat operator is bounded in its action on $C_e^k(M,g)$.
+Repeating the same argument for $k>1$ edge derivatives we find that the heat operator is bounded in its action on $C_e^k(M,{}^{e}\Lambda^p M)$.
 In view of the proof of estimate \eqref{est:Ck-spaces} for $k=0$, the first statement of Theorem \ref{thm:main:complete} holds in full generality and it remains to check the second statement.
-Recall from Section \ref{subsec:Stoch} that the heat operator satisfies $e^{-t\Delta}1=1$ by stochastic completeness, and hence $V_e^2e^{-t\Delta}1=0$.
-In particular,
+Consider